bazscsa/concrete-devcenter/source/docs/provprofile-cert-export.html.md

 To export the Build Certificate simply follow these steps:

-* The Build Certificate can be found in yout Keychain, in the Certificates category
+* The Build Certificate can be found in your Keychain, in the Certificates category

 ![Keychain](images/provprofile-cert-export/Keychain.png "Keychain")